Fabxx/GSG/README.md

 - Games must be in their individual folders, regrouped in a subfolder.

-- if there are more files with the same extension in the same directory (multiple .exe, .BIN ecc), rename the extension of the unnecessary files, then run the parser.
+- if there are more files with the same extension in the same directory, rename the extension of the unnecessary files based on the parser to use, then run the parser. so for example if you have to parse for .exe, rename all the other exes that you don't need into .EXE, or just remove the extension.

-- Create an empty folder in a EXT partition if you have to use an extra prefix other than the default one, so you can select it from the UI.
+- If you have to use an extra prefix other than the default one, create an empty folder in a EXT partition, so you can select it from the UI when needed.

 # How to use